Tk-Glitch/PKGBUILDS/proton-tkg/README.md

 - SteamVR support is missing for versatility reasons.
 It might be added at some point.

+- Proton-tkg **can** handle 32-bit prefixes.
+However you'll have to create such a prefix by hand as the Steam client doesn't offer such an option.
+Also, that prefix will have to be deleted if you want to use an official Proton build with the game bound to it.

 - In the userpatches folder, you'll find three patches I decided against merging in the master patch for proton-tkg.
 You can put them in wine-tkg-git userpatches dir if you want to use them.
 They might not apply cleanly on older wine bases.

 - Proton-tkg builds will get installed in `~/.steam/root/compatibilitytools.d` directory.
 If no game is bound to use a specific Proton-tkg build, you can safely delete it. **IT IS HIGHLY RECOMMENDED TO USE THE UNINSTALL FUNCTION OF THE SCRIPT TO REMOVE SUPERFLUOUS BUILDS**